echeran/smile-of-murugan/webbook/chapter05.md

-here, i.e. of "things born" or "native": the strata of *karupporuḷ* is represented by the "snake" (*aravu*) and by the "jungle elephant" (*kāṉa yāṉai*); that is by the beasts typical for the mountainous region (*kuṟiňci*).
+here, i.e. of "things born" or "native": the strata of *karupporuḷ* is represented by the "snake" (*aravu*) and by the "jungle elephant" (*kāṉa yāṉai*); that is by the beasts typical for the mountainous region (*kuṟiñci*).
 The word *kāṉam* "jungle, forest" also belongs to this strata.
-As far as the *uripporuḷ* is concerned, or the strata which deals with human situations and feelings, the key-word is *aṇaṅku* "trouble"; "be troubled, afflicted, suffer pain", "afflict"—a feeling typical again for the *kuṟiňci* situation.
+As far as the *uripporuḷ* is concerned, or the strata which deals with human situations and feelings, the key-word is *aṇaṅku* "trouble"; "be troubled, afflicted, suffer pain", "afflict"—a feeling typical again for the *kuṟiñci* situation.
 The "troubles" or "sufferings of love" belong to the characteristic behavioural features of the "mountain-poetry" (union of lovers).
 There are no other elements of conventions present in the poem; but these four catch-words or